SyndicateProtocol/syndicate-appchains/synd-withdrawals/README.md

 ### Synd-Enclave

 The secure enclave environment executes core logic for verifying withdrawal proofs.
 This is a forked version of [base/op-enclave](https://github.com/base/op-enclave).

+### Synd-Tee-Attestation-ZK-Proofs

+Generation and verification of zk proofs for synd-enclave TEE attestation documents.